Filament Pairs, Dynamic Partitions, and Spiders for Post-Singularly Finite Entire Functions: Landing of filaments

-In general, the topology of $G_{\ad{s}}$ is more complicated, so we need a more abstract way to define the accumulation set of a dreadlock.
-An additional problem comes from the fact that there might be preperiodic dreadlocks that do not accumulate anywhere in $\C$ but that do land, in a meaningful way, in the extended plane $\CTT{f}$.
+In general, the topology of $G_{\ad{s}}$ is more complicated, so we need a more abstract way to define whether a filament lands.
+An additional problem comes from the fact that there might be preperiodic filaments that do not accumulate anywhere in $\C$ but that do land, in a meaningful way, in the extended plane $\CTT{f}$.
 Indeed, this happens if and only if $f$ has asymptotic values, so it happens even for preperiodic dynamic rays of psf exponential maps; see Figure~\ref{fig:nonLandingRay} for an example.